sampsyo/cs6120/content/blog/2019-11-01-one-vm/index.md

 This paper claims the following:
 * A method of rewriting nodes in which an AST node can rewrite itself into a more specialized or general node.
 Nodes capture constructs of the guest language, such as addition or division.
 * An optimizing compiler that takes in the structure of an interpreter and turns it into a compiler that emits bytecode.
 In Graal, the compiler is written in a subset of Java.
 * A method called _speculative assumption_ in which heuristics determine the probability of executing certain sections of code.
-For less frequent sections, deoptimization disregards compiled codde and switches to execution using interpretation.
+For less frequent sections, deoptimization disregards compiled code and switches to execution using interpretation.

 The combination of these claims result in high performance from an interpreter without the need of implementing a language-specific compiler.